Q: What does EB-1 stand for?

 A: It stands for employment-based, first-preference immigration visas.

-Q: What are the minimum documentary requirements for EB-1B petitions?
+Q: What are the minimum documentary requirements for EB-1A petitions?

-A: An EB-1B petition consists of Form I-140, Petition for Alien Worker, and supporting documents that show that the beneficiary meets EB-1B criteria.
-The specific documents required depend on which criteria a petitioner is attempting to satisfy.
+A: An EB-1A petition consists of Form I-140, Petition for Alien Worker, and supporting documents that show that the beneficiary meets EB-1A criteria.
+The specific documents required depend on which criteria a specific petition is attempting to satisfy.

-Q: Who has the burden of proof in an EB-1B petition?
+Q: Who has the burden of proof in an EB-1A petition?

-A: The burden of proof in EB-1B cases rests solely with the petitioning employer and the representing attorney.
+A: The burden of proof in EB-1A cases rests solely with the petitioner and his or her attorney.

-A: It depends on your individual circumstances.
-If you meet both sets of criteria, we’d generally recommend that you file an EB-1A petition because it will not bind you to any particular employer and you’re allowed to file on your own behalf.
-An EB-1B petition requires a job offer and sponsorship from a petitioning employer, and unanticipated events like a job change while your petition is pending may affect your EB-1B application.
-Of course, your particular situation may differ depending on your individual facts and circumstances.
+A: It depends.
+If you meet the criteria for both petitions, we generally recommend that you choose the EB-1A route, since you’re able to file on your own behalf and you won’t be bound to any one employer.
+An EB-1B petition, however, requires a job offer and sponsorship of an employer.
+In addition, a change of employers while your petition is pending may affect your pending EB-1B case.
+Of course, your particular situation may differ depending on individual facts and circumstances.
 Please consult with one of our experienced immigration attorneys for more information.

 Q: Can I file both an EB-1A and an EB-1B at the same time?

 A: Yes.
 In fact, many of our clients opt to file both petitions simultaneously.
 Oftentimes, one petition will be approved before the other.
 And if one petition is denied for some reason, then obviously there is still a chance that the other pending petition will be approved.

 Q: How much more does it cost to file both petitions?